Anyungu/spring-boot-kub/readme.md

 ## Set up the Repositories

-Repositories are Spring Boot's way of providing interfaces between the logical functions and the database entities to enable simple and complex CRUD operations to the database.
+Repositories are Spring Boot's way of providing interfaces between the business logic and the database entities to enable simple and complex CRUD operations to the database.

 Extend the JPA Repository to expose a set of relevant methods that will in the background generate relevant mysql queries as shown below.

-remember to pass in the model class name and the data type of the primary key field
+Remember to pass in the model class name and the data type of the primary key field

 ```java